protontypes/open-sustainable-technology/README.md

 ### Salt and Fresh Water

+- [Raven](https://github.com/Ouranosinc/raven) - Made to help scientists run hydrological modeling experiments with climate change projections.
+- [NEMO](https://www.nemo-ocean.eu/) - A state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
 - [Bergen Layered Ocean Model](https://github.com/NorESMhub/BLOM) - Employs an isopycnic vertical coordinate, with near-isopycnic interior layers and variable density layers in the surface mixed boundary layer.
 - [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) - Fast and friendly fluid dynamics on CPUs and GPUs.
 - [NEMO](https://forge.ipsl.jussieu.fr/nemo/wiki/Users) - Nucleus for European Modelling of the Ocean is a state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium since 2008.